phink

 • afl.rs: A crate that spawns AFL++ fuzzers, facilitating seamless mutation and coverage tracking.

-AFL++ Mechanics
+AFL++ mechanics

 AFL++ mutates the input bytes and evaluates whether these mutations increase code coverage.
 If a mutation results in new execution paths, the modified seed is retained in the corpus.
 This iterative process enhances the likelihood of discovering hidden vulnerabilities.

-Monitoring Execution
+Monitoring execution

 Users can monitor the execution logs using familiar AFL++ tools.
 For instance, by using tail, you can view real-time fuzzer logs and activity: